We tend to look at ourselves with a critical eye when it comes to motherhood. Let's switch it up by taking a look at what we did right.

 • Put a halt to comparing myself to other mothers and recognized I was good enough.

-• Because I would do a few things differently—it doesn’t take away from what I did right.
-Nor does it mean it is too late to implement some changes.
-It also reminded me not to let the things go that were so endearing to my children, like fun and adventure or spending time together.
+• Because I would do a few things differently, it doesn’t take away from what I did right, nor does it mean it is too late to implement some changes.
+It also reminded me not to let the things that were so endearing to my children go, like fun and adventure or spending time together.

 We can’t let what we would have done differently rob us of what we did right.
-Nor think the past represents the future.
-It is never too late to implement some changes no matter our children’s age.
+Nor do I think the past represents the future.
+It is never too late to implement some changes, no matter our children’s age.
 Be creative and build on what was cherished.

 God knew what he was doing when he chose you to be your child’s parent.
 So this Mother’s Day, will you join me and concentrate on what you did right?
 Build on the foundation already laid in place.